CARTAvis/carta-archived/README.md

     ## or this path, should work but not test.
 It is the symbolic link of the above path,
     ## export LD_LIBRARY_PATH=$CARTAWORKHOME/CARTAvis-externals/ThirdParty/casacore/lib:${LD_LIBRARY_PATH}

+    ## If you use Qt creator to build, there is a default enable setting, add build library search path to DYLD_LIBRARY_PATH and DYLD_FRAMEWORK_PATH (Mac, work), add build library search path to LD_LIBRARY_PATH (Linux, not work).
     ```

-1. execute `ulimit -n 2000` before running Carta
+2. execute `ulimit -n 2000` before running Carta
-2. To run `CARTA` binary with parameters, at least should append `html file path`, example:
+3. To run `CARTA` binary with parameters, at least should append `html file path`, example:

 ```
 $CARTAWORKHOME/CARTAvis/build/cpp/desktop/desktop --html $CARTAWORKHOME/CARTAvis/carta/html5/desktop/desktopIndex.html